SonnyK33/obsidian/Molecules/2023 Trades.md

 - Fed will have to increase rates more - until something breaks
 - Every time they have a "hawkish pause", the market gets used to higher rates and the wage spiral continues - the circuit needs to be broken
 - what direction is liquidity going in (follow QT, RRP, TGA)
-	- RRP absorbed TGA issuance post the debt-ceiling
+	- RRP absorbed TGA issuance post the debt-ceiling (because of the hawkish pause - fed funds didn't change but treasury yields rose)
 	- upside risk now is that money flows from RRP to bank deposits and then into risk assets
-		- however lower RRP means less cushion for QT	-
+		- however lower RRP means less cushion for QT
+		- also means that any kind of shock will result in a large flow from treasuries to RRP since the the latter won't change immediately (tied to fed funds)
 	- funds going from bank reserves into treasuries means there's a risk that banks have to cut lending at some point
 		- can already see this if you follow the various money market rates
 		- will see less credit growth eventually from regional banks